rocker-org/rocker/CONTRIBUTING.md

 ## Pull requests ##

-- Please make pull requests against the `sandbox` branch.
-(See build chain notes in the link below)
+- Pull requests against the `master` branch should be fine.
 - Review [How to Contribute](https://github.com/rocker-org/rocker/wiki/How-to-contribute) on the wiki